 Our streaming video collections hold everything from popular movies to oral histories to documentaries to the Metropolitan Opera on Demand.Browse streaming video >

 Get help online through our Ask a Librarian chat system.
 Live chat is staffed by a librarian during open hours.
 We welcome all kinds of questions.
 Don’t be shy — even your professors use Ask a Librarian!Ask a Librarian >

 Tons of things are always happening at the Library.
 In addition to regular events, you can sign up for workshops to learn anything from Python to R to Zotero to how to write a literature review.See upcoming events >

-There are information desks in Clemons and Brown where we are happy to answer your questions and offer in-person help.See Library hours >
+There are Service & Information Desks in all Library buildings, where we are happy to answer your questions and offer in-person help.See Library hours >

 Nearly every academic department at UVA has a dedicated librarian, and it’s that librarian’s job to help you with your research!
 In addition to looking at the subject guides, feel free to contact any of our subject librarians for help.
 Some librarians also offer for you to schedule an appointment using our online request system, though note that not all librarians are reachable that way.